aufbauprinzip/ESP8266-LED-RGB-Color-Picker/README.md

 # ESP8266-LED-RGB-Slider

-This package of html, css and javascript lets you control your RGB-LED strips dynamically by just dialing in the colours from your phone or any other device that can run a browser.
+This package of html, css and javascript lets you control your RGB-LED lights dynamically by just dialing-in the colors from your phone or any other device that can run a browser.
 One benefit is that you don't need any third party service or a constant internet connection like in the case with some IoT solutions!

 ## Idea

-Dialing in the desired colour from a web based platform by just using hmtl and javascript.
+Dialing-in the desired color from sliders for RGB via a web-based platform by running hmtl and javascript on a ESP8266.

 ## Setup & Functions